u17zl/nestjs-user-vacancy-management/README.md

 ## Tech Specifications

-1. Use Nestjs CLI generate RESTful and GraphQL resources
+1. Use Nestjs CLI to generate RESTful and GraphQL resources
-2. Use `ConfigService` to centralize environment varibales in different stage
+2. Use `ConfigService` to centralize environment variables in different stages
 3. Use `AuthGuard` and `RolesGuard` to decorate protected controllers or the routers
-4. Use `Passport` local strategy and jwt strategy for authentication and authorization.
+4. Use `Passport` local strategy and JWT strategy for authentication and authorization.
 5. Use `schemaProvider` to hook 'pre save' to save hashed password
 6. Use Interceptor to set `authorization` bearer token to HttpService
 7. Use `nestjs-command` to run seeding scripts
-8. Use `docker` to containerize app and support hot reload development
+8. Use `docker` to containerize the app and support hot reload development
 10. Use `Jest` to unit test